Transformers: Beyond the Seventh Art

 - feed forward layers

-The decoder structure is rather similar to the encoder, with an additional layer of encoder-decoder attention with layer normalization.
+The decoder structure is rather similar to the encoder, with an additional layer of encoder-decoder attention with layer normalisation.

 🦾 The performance 🦾